 We first started showing in 1971 when we lived in Fairbanks, Alaska.
 Shows were 200 dogs if we were lucky and entry fees were $8.
 Shows consisted of Conformation and Obedience only.
 Today there are still a few small shows but generally shows are over 1,000 dogs and shows can include Conformation, Obedience, Rally, Agility, Barn Hunt, Herding, Lure Coursing and Dock Diving.
 Today we can see entry fees of $25-$35.
 Showing is more costly these days but there are so many things we can do with our dogs.
 Standard Schnauzers excel at all of these activities.

 We encourage new owners to try different activities with their dogs and get involved.
 Currently we are not seeing as many families interested in Conformation showing but many are interested in performance activities.
 We believe that families should join the National Breed Club or All-Breed Local Club as well so they can gain even more knowledge of our breed and what is offered.

 As breeders we strive to produce dogs that are sound of mind, body and health and to be good family members capable of doing any task asked of them.
 The established Breed Standard is the guideline for all breeders.
 We are all responsible for breeding to the breed standard to preserve our breed.
 We prefer to show our own dogs and show in the Bred By Exhibitor Class as we are very proud of what we have produced.

-It is an honor to be selected as the 2019 AKC Breeder of the Year to represent the Working Group.
+It is an honor to be selected as one of the 2019 AKC Breeders of the Year to represent the Working Group.

 Aileen and Richard Santo established their Paxon hobby kennel in 1968 with the arrival of their first litter of Miniature Schnauzers.
 The two puppies they retained completed their championships in 1970.